 Yes.
-While government always plays a role in healthcare, in Singapore, a tiny, wealthy city-state in Southeast Asia, Government purchases less than 40% of healthcare.[v]
+While government always plays a role in healthcare, in Singapore, a tiny, wealthy city-state in Southeast Asia, Government purchases less than 40% of healthcare (WHO).
 The plurality of healthcare spending comes from private medical savings accounts rather than either government or subsidized insurance, indicating a primary healthcare market mechanism.
 This system is radically more cost-efficient even than European Social-Democratic Systems or Medicare, while also providing universal care.
-In Singapore, a minuscule 3.9% of Gross Domestic Product is spent on healthcare, about a third of the European average, and less than a quarter of America’s.
-Government healthcare spending is a little more than 1.5% of GDP.[vi]
-If America could reproduce this cost-efficiency, the US Government would spend less than $240 Billion a year on healthcare, or around a fifth of its current spending.
+In Singapore, a minuscule 3.9% of GDP is spent on healthcare, about a third of the European average, and less than a quarter of America’s.
+Government healthcare spending is a little more than 1.5% of GDP (Ibid).
+If America could reproduce this cost-efficiency, the US government would spend less than $240 billion a year on healthcare, or around a fifth of its current spending.
 Still, in Singapore everyone is covered and life expectancy is seven years longer than in America.

 How does Singapore’s market-model healthcare system work?